leanstacks/react-starter-kit/.github/ISSUE_TEMPLATE/task.md

 ### Describe the task

-Provide a clear description of the task.
+_Provide a clear description of the task._

 ### Additional context

-Add any other context about the story here.
+_Add any other context about the task here._